 Then the reigning European Footballer of the Year, Nedvěd graced the tournament with some vintage displays before injury forced him off in the semi-final against Greece.
 He would emerge from international retirement to play at the 2006 FIFA World Cup and despite the Czechs' early exit, Nedvěd played brilliantly in the 2-0 defeat by Italy.
 The first of his 18 international goals came at EURO '96, also against the Azzurri, and Italy became his adopted home after that tournament as he left AC Sparta Praha for S.S.
 Lazio, winning a Scudetto.
 He clinched two more at Juventus but was suspended for the 2003 UEFA Champions League final.

 MF: Theodoros Zagorakis (Greece)

 Not only did he lift the Henri Delaunay Trophy as the winning captain, Zagorakis was also voted the Player of the Tournament by UEFA.
 The journeyman midfielder did not score at the finals – his first for Greece did not arrive until his 101st cap against Denmark seven months later – but the future Bologna FC midfielder was Greece's most effective player in the final.
 Zagorakis could never have imagined during spells at FC Kavala, PAOK FC and Leicester City FC that he would reach such lofty international heights.
 He retired in 2007 with 120 caps: his only major club honour was a Greek Cup victory with AEK Athens FC in 2002.

 MF: Cristiano Ronaldo (Portugal)

 The 19-year-old Ronaldo came to prominence at UEFA EURO 2004, starring throughout Portugal's run to the final after scoring his first international goal in the opener.
 At club level the Sporting Clube de Portugal academy product helped Manchester United FC to three successive titles and the UEFA Champions League in 2008.
-It was a memorable year: 42 goals in 49 games saw him crowned UEFA Club Footballer of the Year, winner of the Ballon d'Or and the FIFA World Player of the Year.
-His world record €92m move to Real Madrid CF brought more goals, including a Liga record haul of 40 in 2010/11.
+It was a memorable year: 42 goals in 49 games saw him crowned UEFA Club Footballer of the Year and winner of the Ballon d'Or.
+The goals flowed even faster after his world record €92m move to Real Madrid CF and in 2014 he won the FIFA Ballon d'Or again.